pglevy/portfolio/_sections/work-work.md

 ---

 ## My Work
 Here are some examples of my recent work.
-It’s split between things I do with my colleagues at work and things I do with my family at home, where I play different but complementary roles.
+It’s organized by things I do with my colleagues at work and things I do with my family at home.
 {: .lead}

 ### _@Work_: Employee Experience Designer